Gravity as a four dimensional algebraic quantum field theory

-The existence of a metric breaks the original symmetry group ${\rm Diff}^+(M)$ down to the finite dimensional group ${\rm Iso}^+(M,g)$ which acts on $\ch^+(M)\oplus\ch^-(M)$ also obeying the splitting.} 2.
-Next we consider generic elements $R_M\in\cc (M)$ of the sheaf $\cc_M$.
-In this case the previous picture can almost be reversed in the sense that at least locally among such operators one can discover curvatures of local Einstein metrics i.e., classical structures.
+The existence of a metric breaks the original symmetry group ${\rm Diff}^+(M)$ down to the finite dimensional group ${\rm Iso}^+(M,g)$ which acts on $\ch^+(M)\oplus\ch^-(M)$ also obeying the splitting.} \begin{remark}\rm Before proceeding further we call attention that---taking into account that under mild technical assumptions both the vacuum \cite{gas,hal,kow} and the non-vacuum \cite{det} Einstein equations admit at least local solutions with prescribed regularity---this classical picture is expected to continue to hold at least locally in the following sense if one considers more general algebraic curvature tensors.
+Given a connected oriented smooth $4$-manifold $M$ with a point $x\in M$ it is known that if a global algebraic curvature tensor $R_M\in\cc (M)$ satisfies some technical conditions in $x$ (formulated for example in \cite{gas, hal, kow}), then there exists at least a local Riemannian Einstein metric $g_U$ on an open subset $x\in U\subseteqq M$ with the property $R_{g_U}\vert_x=R_M\vert_x=R_x$ i.e., the two curvature tensors coincide at least in $x$.
+Apparently we can pick a countable collection of distinguished points of this kind such that the corresponding open subsets comprise an open covering of $M$ hence endowing $M$ with a ``patchwork structure'' of local Einstein metrics. \end{remark}